-What is the scientific and/or social relevance of the objectives described above?
+3.3.1 What is the scientific and/or social relevance of the objectives described above?

 Presumably due to changes in lifestyle, the good food supply (no periods of scarcity) and the overall aging of the population, a strong increase in the incidence of obesity, leading to metabolic derangement has occurred during the last years.
-These metabolic abnormalities like abdominal obesity, hypertension, hyperlipidemia and impaired glucose tolerance of insulin resistance often tend to cluster together and this combination is called Metabolic Syndrome.
+These metabolic abnormalities like abdominal obesity, hypertension, hyperlipidemia and impaired glucose tolerance or insulin resistance often tend to cluster together and this combination is called Metabolic Syndrome.
 The Metabolic Syndrome poses a major risk for further complications, like cardiovascular disease (atherosclerosis) and Type 2 Diabetes, but also complications, like liver disease (non-alcoholic steatohepatitis (NASH) and hepatic fibrosis), nephropathy, retinopathy and cognitive disorders can occur.
+The Metabolic Syndrome and its complications are debilitating and associated with impaired quality of life and an increased mortality.

-Worldwide obesity has more than doubled since 1980.
-The most recent numbers of the World Health Organization (WHO) are of 2014, in which more than 1.9 billion adults (18 years and older) were overweight.
-Of these over 600 million were obese.
-Forty-one million children under the age of 5 were overweight or obese in 2014.
+Worldwide obesity has nearly tripled since 1975.
+The most recent numbers of the World Health Organization (WHO) in 2022 are of 2016, in which more than 1.9 billion adults (18 years and older) were overweight.
+Of these over 650 million were obese.
+Over 340 million children and adolescents aged 5-19 were overweight or obese in 2016.
 This has all led to a rapid increase in the number of people with associated metabolic diseases or complications.
-For instance, the number of people with Diabetes has risen from 108 million in 1980 to 422 million in 2014 and an estimated 17.5 million people died from cardiovascular diseases in 2012, representing 31% of all global deaths.
-(Source: WHO, updated June 2016).
+For instance, the number of people with Diabetes has risen from 108 million in 1980 to 422 million in 2014 and an estimated 17.9 million people died from cardiovascular diseases in 2019, representing 32% of all global deaths.
+(Source: WHO, updated June 2021).
 These numbers have major implications: An expert panel convened by the National Institutes of Health (NIH) stated that for the first time in history, the steadily improving worldwide life expectancy could level off or even decline as a result of increasing obesity.
-Also the economic costs are enormous: in the US the medical cost to treat obesity were estimated to be as high as \$147 billion per year (Finkelstein et al., Annual medical spending attributable to obesity: Payer-and service-specific estimates.
-Health Aff (Millwood) 2009;28:w822-31).
+The economic costs are enormous: in the US the medical costs to treat obesity were estimated to be as high as \$147 billion per year (Finkelstein et al., Annual medical spending attributable to obesity: Payer-and service-specific estimates.
+Health Aff (Millwood) 2009;28:w822-31, PMID: 19635784).